DNS-Hackathon-2023/.github/profile/README.md

   Team members: Peter Thomassen, Joeri de Ruiter, Vincent Jumpertz, Rudi Kraus, Adam Burns

+## 🏆️ Awards 🏆️

+We had three categories of awards, in no particular order:

+- DNS-oops was awarded "Most useful project for operators" for their work on out of band signalling, in practice, triggering BGP!

+  This project will also be presented at DNS-WG RIPE86, links will follow.

+- DIG-alicious was awarded "Best teamwork, exemplified hackathon spirit" for their work on RIPE Atlas data compression and pre-scripting!

+- DApper was awarded for "Team tackled a difficult/important challenge and progressed a potential solution" for their work on the DNS and the application layer!

 ## Share the event

 Here is a short footnote-able text if you want to mention this hackathon: